tidyomics/tidy-ranges-tutorial/isoform-analysis.Rmd

-treated, one can use the [IsoformSwitchAnalyzeR](https://github.com/kvittingseerup/IsoformSwitchAnalyzeR) Bioconductor package to visualize and analyze a set of isoform switches.
+treated, one can use the [IsoformSwitchAnalyzeR](https://github.com/kvittingseerup/IsoformSwitchAnalyzeR) Bioconductor package to visualize and analyze a set of isoform switches [@Vitting-Seerup2019].
 For example, one can test the functional consequences of a set of isoform switches in terms of the gain or loss of protein domains, or splicing-centric changes (e.g. alternative 3' or 5' acceptor sites, alternative transcription start or ends sites, etc.)